UN-OCHA/common_design/components/cd-figure-list/README.md

 ## Purpose and Usage

 This component is to be used to display list of figures composed of a label and a value.

-Example: needs and requirements figures on the GHO site.
+Example: Needs and Requirements figures on the GHO site.

 By default, the list is vertical with minimal styling.

 ## Caveats

+We evaluated accessibility for the existing markup and found both explicitly forcing `<ul role="list">` and/or using `<dl>`/`<dt>`/`<dd>` markup resulted in lower-quality, more confusing screen reader announcements that denoted list items at an awkward (ul) or misleading (dl) cadence.
-The large version currently expects 3 figures.

-@todo: use a quantity media query to adjust the styling based on the number of elements or something like https://codepen.io/heydon/pen/RvZQXR
+The large version currently expects 3 figures. @TODO: use a quantity media query to adjust the styling based on the number of elements or something like https://codepen.io/heydon/pen/RvZQXR

 ## Variants